Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 - Rough and uneven skin texture

-However, by improving your shaving routine and using the right tools, you can protect your skin and prevent these issues.
+However, by improving your shaving routine and using the right tools, you can protect your skin and reduce these issues.

 Shaving isn’t just grooming—it’s part of your skincare routine.
 Small changes can make a big difference.